amirhajibabaei/AutoForce/theforce/md/README.md

 If the ML model is mature, larger `dt` can be used (even larger than AIMD).

-If `tape` is not given, the ML updates will be saved in a file called `model.sgpr`.
+The ML updates will be saved in a file called `tape` (default=`model.sgpr`).
-If this file is present when the simulation starts, it will be loaded automatically.
+If this file is present when the simulation starts, it will be loaded automatically
+(see post-training for exceptions).
 This file can be used for checkpointing.

 If `bulk_modulus` is given, NPT simulation will be performed (with cell fluctuations).
-It is recommended to first perform a NVT simulation and then use the result `model.sgpr` as the starting potential for the NPT simulation.
+It is recommended to first perform a NVT simulation and then use the result `tape` as the starting potential for the NPT simulation.
 NPT simulations are more vulnerable to sudden ML updates.
 If the model is mature, this is not an issue.